A note on harmonic polynomials on Heisenberg and Carnot groups: Introduction

 \section{Introduction}

 The aim of this paper is to develop a concrete picture of spherical harmonic analysis for the sub-Laplacian on the Heisenberg group and, more generally, on Carnot groups.

-On Euclidean space $\mathbb R^n$, homogeneous harmonic polynomials of degree $m$ restrict to spherical harmonics on $\mathbb S^{n-1}$, and $L^2(\mathbb S^{n-1})$ splits orthogonally into the direct sum of these finite-dimensional spaces; see, e.g., Stein--Weiss~\cite[Ch.~IV]{SteinWeiss1971} or Axler--Bourdon--Ramey~\cite[Ch.~5]{AxlerBourdonRamey}.
+On Euclidean space $\mathbb R^d$, homogeneous harmonic polynomials of degree $m$ restrict to spherical harmonics on $\mathbb S^{d-1}$, and $L^2(\mathbb S^{d-1})$ is their orthogonal Hilbert direct sum; see, for example, Stein--Weiss~\cite[Ch.~IV]{SteinWeiss1971} or Axler--Bourdon--Ramey~\cite[Ch.~5]{AxlerBourdonRamey}.
+This statement combines three logically different properties: algebraic directness, completeness, and orthogonality.

-On the Heisenberg group and on Carnot groups, a parallel theory is available through the work of Folland--Stein~\cite{FollandStein1974,FollandStein1982} and Greiner~\cite{Greiner1980}, but it is typically formulated in terms of representation theory, special functions, or abstract Hardy space techniques.
-The main goal of this paper is to show how far one can go starting only from homogeneous polynomials, the sub-Laplacian and a smooth homogeneous norm.
+On Heisenberg and Carnot groups, a parallel theory is available through the work of Folland--Stein~\cite{FollandStein1974,FollandStein1982}, Greiner~\cite{Greiner1980}, and subsequent authors.
+Our paper keeps a polynomial and PDE viewpoint, but distinguishes carefully between the three properties above.
+On Kor\'anyi spheres the homogeneous harmonic traces are algebraically direct and complete, whereas different homogeneous degrees are not generally orthogonal.